Dog behavior: Dog and dog

-From a young age, dogs engage in play among one another.
+From a young age, dogs engage in play with one another.
 Dog play is made up primarily of mock fights.
 It is believed that this behavior, which is most common in puppies, is training for important behaviors later in life.
+Some early socialization methods, such as puppy classes or "puppy parties" have been shown to positively influence adult dog behavior.
 Play between puppies is not necessarily a 50:50 symmetry of dominant and submissive roles between the individuals; dogs who engage in greater rates of dominant behaviors (e.g. chasing, forcing partners down) at later ages also initiate play at higher rates.
 This could imply that winning during play becomes more important as puppies mature.

 Emotional contagion is linked to facial mimicry in humans and primates.
 Facial mimicry is an automatic response that occurs in less than 1 second in which one person involuntarily mimics another person's facial expressions, forming empathy.
 It has also been found in dogs at play, and play sessions lasted longer when there were facial mimicry signals from one dog to another.

-Dog-human
+Dog and human

 The motivation for a dog to play with another dog is different from that of a dog playing with a human.
-Dogs walked together with opportunities to play with one another play with their owners with the same frequency as dogs being walked alone.
-Dogs in households with two or more dogs play more often with their owners than dogs in households with a single dog, indicating the motivation to play with other dogs does not substitute for the motivation to play with humans.
+Dogs walked together with opportunities to play with one another and play with their owners, choose to play with their owners at the same frequency as dogs being walked alone.
+Dogs in households with two or more dogs only play slightly more often with their owners than dogs in households with a single dog, indicating the motivation to play with other dogs does not substitute for the motivation to play with humans.

-It is a common misconception that winning and losing games such as "tug-of-war" and "rough-and-tumble" can influence a dog's dominance relationship with humans.
-Rather, the way in which dogs play indicates their temperament and relationship with their owner.
+It is a common misconception that winning and losing games such as "tug-of-war" and "rough-and-tumble" can influence a dog's dominant relationship with humans.
+Rather, how dogs play indicates their temperament and relationship with their owner.
 Dogs that play rough-and-tumble are more amenable and show lower separation anxiety than dogs which play other types of games, and dogs playing tug-of-war and "fetch" are more confident.
-Dogs which start the majority of games are less amenable and more likely to be aggressive.
+Dogs that start most games are less amenable and more likely to be aggressive.

+Scientific studies highlight the unique bonds between humans and dogs, showing how friendship and communication has evolved through domestication.
 Playing with humans can affect the cortisol levels of dogs.
-In one study, the cortisol responses of police dogs and border guard dogs was assessed after playing with their handlers.
+In one study, the cortisol responses of police dogs and border guard dogs were assessed after playing with their handlers.
 The cortisol concentrations of the police dogs increased, whereas the border guard dogs' hormone levels decreased.
 The researchers noted that during the play sessions, police officers were disciplining their dogs, whereas the border guards were truly playing with them, i.e. this included bonding and affectionate behaviors.
 They commented that several studies have shown that behaviors associated with control, authority or aggression increase cortisol, whereas play and affiliation behavior decrease cortisol levels.